What to do NOW to Avoid Holiday Debt

 posted in: Personal Finance

-If you were aghast at how much you spent on holiday gifts when the credit card bills arrived last January, now is the time to start thinking about how to avoid a repeat performance of holiday debt.
-Even though it feels painfully early to start thinking about the holidays, starting now will give you plenty of time to budget, build a shopping fund and do a little early shopping so you’ll hardly have a bill to pay.
+If you were aghast when the credit card bills arrived this past January, now is the time to start thinking about how to avoid a repeat performance of holiday debt.
+Even though it feels early to start thinking about the holidays, starting now will give you plenty of time to budget, build a shopping fund, and even do a little early shopping so you’ll hardly have a bill to pay.

 Look Back